zecookiez/AdventOfCode2021/README.md

 - Day 1: Could've gotten < 1 minute on Part 1 but didn't take account the first number; off to a great start.

 - Day 2: The fact that `1:25` was rank 43 meant that there are a lot more competitors this year ;-; I'm glad that I'm still decent enough to score some points though.

+- Day 3: Rough day, had a lot of comparison bugs on both parts.
+With the current difficulty curve it seems like this year's challenges will be a lot more difficult...